How to Fix Static Noise in Bluetooth Devices?

 • Bluetooth and 2.4GHz peripherals might experience interference in crowded areas, though newer Bluetooth versions handle this better.

-If you tune an old television set to an empty channel with no transmission signal, you’ll see a random flicker of fuzzy zig-zags, with a crackling, hissing sound, also sometimes called white noise, or static sound.
-They can be thought of as ‘audio artifacts.’
-This particular type of sound is mainly common in Bluetooth audio devices when—like the television set—the radio signals go out of reach.
+Similar to tuning an old television set to an empty channel with no transmission signal, you’ll see a random flicker of fuzzy zigzags accompanied by a crackling, hissing sound, also known as white noise or static sound.
+These can be considered ‘audio artifacts.’
+This particular type of sound is commonly found in Bluetooth audio devices when—like the television set—the radio signals are out of reach.

 Static-Producing Signals on an Old TV Screen